CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 The steps for Native Deployment are:

-1) Ensure you have docker running locally
+1) Ensure you have Docker running locally
 2) If desired, create and use a virtual environment for deployment dependencies.
 3) Run